colejensen/finalproject/README.md

 ### IQTree

 I used the Nextstrain output files to bootstrap these three trees to find out using IQTree to get an accurate newick tree to use for the BEAST bayesian inference.
 By bootstrapping these Nextstrain trees will result in a reliable newick tree.
 From these outputs, I can see if how similiar the differently subsampled trees if one is better than the other.
-Additionally, I used the newwick tree outputs as inputs to Beast and use that input as a fixed emprircal tree<sub>[11](https://www.biorxiv.org/content/10.1101/2020.05.05.078758v2.full)</sub> to infer the ancestral locations with spatially-explict models.
+Additionally, I used the newwick tree outputs as inputs to Beast and use that input as a fixed emprircal tree<sub>[13](https://www.biorxiv.org/content/10.1101/2020.05.05.078758v2.full)</sub> to infer the ancestral locations with spatially-explict models.
 The other option is to use IQTree<sub>[12](http://www.iqtree.org/doc/Tutorial)</sub> and have it preform 1000+ bootstraps to get similiar (hopefully nearly identical) results.

 ### BEAST

 I then used the aligned fasta file from the Nextstrain output, called `masked.fasta`, as an input for BEAUTi.
 In BEAUTi I will parse the dates by using the tip dates, defined just by its order and parsed as a number.
 Using trait files compiled by the metadata given during data collection, I will import traits that outline region of exposure, country, and country of exposure for each genome in the alignment.
 Each of these traits will create a partition.
 Sites will be set to use an HKY model with emprical base frequencies, a gamma site heterogeneity model with four gamma categories.
 I used an uncorrelated relaxed clock with a lognormal relaxed distribution.
 The tree prior used was a coalescent: exponential growth prior.
 The operator mix was set to a fixed tree topology.
 The rest of the BEAUTi xml file was set as deafult.

 Before running the `<xml>` file, I opened `<xml>` file and replaced the starting tree with IQTree output treefile.
-How to do this can be found [here](https://beast.community/faq.html#starting-tree-and-fixing-trees)<sub> [source number](https://beast.community/faq.html#starting-tree-and-fixing-trees)</sub>.
+How to do this can be found [here](https://beast.community/faq.html#starting-tree-and-fixing-trees)<sub> [14](https://beast.community/faq.html#starting-tree-and-fixing-trees)</sub>.

 After running BEAST, the output will be assessed using FigTree, Tracer, and TreeAnnotator.
 This resulted in a viable mcc.tree file output.

 ### Baltic

-I then make tree visualizations and figure out where transmission events occured.
+I then make tree visualizations and figure out where transmission events occured<sub>[15](https://www.nature.com/articles/nature22040)</sub>.
 This is where baltic comes in.
 I will use the [baltic package](https://github.com/evogytis/baltic) to take the outputs of Beast and Nextstrain to create visualiztion of the trees.
 Using the `baltic_explodeJSON.py` script, I will input the `<json>` file from the Nextstrain output to be used as a coloring tool for the tree visualization.
 The BEAST mcc.tree file output will be used to create a tree and see where transmission occurred from New York City to other countires.

 ## Results